Site icon Travel & Motoring Related Guides

 Does a one-letter typo in the name matter?

-Is it cheaper to make name changes online or by phone?
+Is it cheaper to change a name online or by phone?

 Do name change fees apply per leg or per booking?

-Disclaimer: All airline name change policies, fees, and procedures mentioned in this guide are accurate at the time of publishing.
-However, airlines frequently update their terms.
-Always double-check directly with the carrier or booking provider before making any changes.
+Disclaimer: All airline name change policies, fees and procedures in this guide are accurate at the time of publication in June 2026.
+Airlines update their terms regularly.
+Always verify directly with your carrier before making any changes to your booking.

 Exit mobile version